-- Check your bond rating at the optimal debt ratio.
-If it is below investment grade, you may want to impose a rating constraint and check what the constrained optimal is. - Compare your company's debt ratio to the debt ratios of other companies in your peer group.
-You can get a rough measure of how your sector stacks up on a variety of fundamental measures - tax rates, volatility of earnings etc. - by looking at the industry averages on my web site. - Follow up by devising the best path to get to the optimal by examining both the need for immediacy (Are you under threat of a takeover?
+- □ Check your bond rating at the optimal debt ratio.
+If it is below investment grade, you may want to impose a rating constraint and check what the constrained optimal is. - □ Compare your company's debt ratio to the debt ratios of other companies in your peer group.
+You can get a rough measure of how your sector stacks up on a variety of fundamental measures tax rates, volatility of earnings etc. by looking at the industry averages on my web site. - □ Follow up by devising the best path to get to the optimal by examining both the need for immediacy (Are you under threat of a takeover?
 Or bankruptcy?) and the project opportunities you have.
-You should use the Jensen's alpha and EVA you computed in earlier sections when you make these judgments.
+You should use the Jensen's alpha and your excess return computation (where you compared your ROIC to cost of capital) you computed in earlier sections when you make these judgments.